fjoppe/ThreeIsACrowdActorBased/BuildAndRun.md

 2. Open the logfile you configured in App.Config, in your editor (you can monitor activity)
 3. Run the service, "GameEngine.Service"

-When the service is ready with initialization (see logfile, or command window), you can run the lines from the beginning of the "CallRemoteActor.fsx" until (and including) this line:
+When the service is ready with initialization (see logfile, or command window), you can run the lines from the beginning of  "CallRemoteActor.fsx" until (and including) this line:
 ```fsharp
 registerPlayer <!
 GameEngine.Common.RegisterMe(ActorRefs.untyped(playerReceiver))
 ```